Fractals in rate-induced tipping: Discussion and conclusions

 We have tested the validity of our results for different parameter-variation protocols $\Lambda(s)$.
 Still, all of them had a limiting case $\lambda_+$.
 A more challenging case is whether our results can persist when no such limit is observed (e.g., when the parameter grow or decay continuously).
 This generalization requires considering the dimension of the pullback or snapshot saddle~\cite{lai_transient_2011,janosi_overview_2024}.
 One such scenario can be analyzed in our first example ($d=1$ piecewise-linear map): a linear ramp $\Lambda(s)= s=rn$ leads to a single critical tipping rate $r_c$; however, a fractal is still observed if the ramp is initially fast ($d\Lambda(rn)/dn > r_c$) but slows down ($d\Lambda(rn)/dn < r_c$) for large $s$.
 This example shows that fractals can also appear in R-tipping for more general parameter-changing protocols $\Lambda(s)$, provided that convergence to the moving attractor $x_n \rightarrow x^*$ is possible for large $s$.

 Our analysis in simple dynamical systems intends to contribute to the understanding of generic rate-induced tipping phenomena.
 The ubiquity of fractal saddles and transient chaos in non-linear dynamics~\cite{lai_transient_2011,aguirre_fractal_2009} suggests that the fractals we observe can appear also in non-autonomous systems proposed as models of physical or biological systems.
-In fact, fractal edge states have been reported in climate models~\cite{Lucarini2017,Lohmann2021fractal,Lohmann2024} and our results predict the appearance of fractal R-tipping with the same co-dimension $\alpha$ as stated in Eq.~(\ref{eq.alphas}).
-In these cases, our results can have practical consequence, such as quantifying (through $\alpha$) the extreme sensitivity to small perturbations and extreme oscillations, as well as opportunities for intervention or control.
+In fact, fractal edge states have been reported in climate models with tipping points~\cite{Lucarini2017,lohmann_risk_2021,Lohmann2024, ashwin_physical_2021, lohmann_predictability_2024}.
+Our results predict fractals in R-tipping with the same co-dimension $\alpha$ as the basin boundary fractal, as stated in Eq.~(\ref{eq.alphas}).
+In such cases, our results can have practical consequence, such as quantifying (through $\alpha$) the extreme sensitivity to small perturbations and extreme oscillations, as well as opportunities for intervention or control.
 We further expect that the full range of fractal phenomena present in transient chaos~\cite{aguirre_fractal_2009,lai_transient_2011,altmann_leaking_2013} also appear in the R-tipping setting.
 For instance, we expect a fractal boundary separating three different asymptotic states (as in Fig.~\ref{fig.henon2}a) and the Wada property~\cite{aguirre_fractal_2009} to appear in the dependence of $\phi$ on $r$.